regmtait/HullArtCircle/06-meetings.md

 permalink: /meetings/
 ---

+### Evening meetings

 We meet at our studios at 6:45pm on every Monday and Wednesday evening.
 We offer no tuition, but we always have a portrait model, and occasionally, once a month a life model.

+### Daytime meetings — open all all

-We also have a day-time life drawing session, again once a month.
-This morning session is open to non-members.
+We also have a daytime life drawing session, again once a month.
+This morning session (10:30am—12:30pm) is open to non-members.
 There is an additional cost of £5 per session to cover the room hire.

-## Studio locations
+### Studio locations

 We meet at two different locations—the old Endeavour High School on Beverley Road for Monday evenings, and the Methodist Church Hall in Hessle each Wednesday ([details](/contact/))

-## Model fees
+### Model fees

 Paid models are £1.50 per session, or £2.00 for a life model.
 (Volunteers are very welcome too.
 Please [get in touch](/contact/) if you'd like to sit for us).

-## Programme
+### Programme

 * Meetings are on Monday and Wednesday evenings (6:45pm—8:45pm)
 * Monthly daytime sessions on a Tuesday (10:30am—12:30pm)